Port

 Meals not included

-Taipivai Valley was originally made famous by the American writer and sailor, Herman Melville (1819-1891), who deserted his ship and hid in this valley.
-Captured by the indigenous natives, he lived there for three weeks -- a period during which he observed their way of life.
+The Taipivai Valley was originally made famous by the American writer and sailor, Herman Melville (1819-1891), who deserted his ship and hid in this valley.
+Captured by the indigenous people, he lived there for three weeks -- a period during which he observed their way of life.
 This experience enabled him to write the novel called Typee.
 This landmark was more recently made famous by being the base camp for the Survivor television show filmed here in 2001.

 An on-road panoramic drive will lead you through lush vegetation among valleys and great viewpoints.
 The coastline of this part of the island is breathtaking and ensures you some time for rewarding pictures.